MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-introduction.md

     For more information, see [Deploy via Resource Manager template](deployment-azure-resource-manager-template.md).

 - **Deploy with assistance from FastTrack for Azure**: For guided assistance with Azure Local deployment projects, consult your Microsoft account team to use the FastTrack for Azure deployment acceleration program.
-This program is available for select customers who deploy Azure Stack HCI.
+This program is available for select customers who deploy Azure Local.

     For more information about this program, see https://aka.ms/fasttrackforazure